syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 ## Change first day of week

-The Calendar control rendered with `Sunday` as first day of week and it  provides customization to change the first day of the week with the FirstDayOfWeek property in month view.
+The Calendar control is rendered with `Sunday` as the first day of the week and it allows customization to change the first day of the week using the `FirstDayOfWeek` property in month view.

-The following code shows the Calendar with `Monday` as the first day of the week.
+The following code explains how to show the Calendar with `Monday` as the first day of the week.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}